Umpolung: N-heterocyclic carbenes

 N-heterocyclic carbenes are similar to cyanide in reactivity.
-Like cyanide, they have an unusual chemical ambivalence, which allows them to trigger umpolung in reactions where they are involved.
+Like cyanide, they have an unusual electronic configuration, which allows them to trigger umpolung in reactions where they are involved.
 The carbene has six electrons - two each in the carbon-nitrogen single bonds, two in its sp^{2}-hybridized orbital, and an empty p-orbital.
 The sp^{2} lone pair acts as an electron donor, whereas the empty p-orbital is capable as acting as an electron acceptor.

 In this example, the β-carbon of the α,β-unsaturated ester 1 formally acts as a nucleophile, whereas normally it would be expected to be a Michael acceptor.

 This carbene reacts with the α,β-unsaturated ester 1 at the β-position forming the intermediate enolate 2.
 Through tautomerization 2b can displace the terminal bromine atom to 3.
 An elimination reaction regenerates the carbene and releases the product 4.

 For comparison: in the Baylis-Hillman reaction the same electrophilic β-carbon atom is attacked by a reagent but resulting in the activation of the α-position of the enone as the nucleophile.

-Thiamine pyrophosphate
+Thiamine and thiamine pyrophosphate

-Biological processes can employ cyanide-like umpolung reactivity without having to rely on the toxic cyanide ion.
-Thiamine (which itself is an N-heterocyclic carbene) pyrophosphate (TPP) serves a functionally identical role.
-The thiazolium ring in TPP is deprotonated within the hydrophobic core of the enzyme, resulting in a carbene which is capable of umpolung.
+Living organisms can employ cyanide-like umpolung reactivity without significant toxicity as the biochemical thiamine serves a functionally identical role.
+The thiazolium ring in the vitamin is deprotonated within the hydrophobic core of the enzyme, resulting in a persistent carbene which is capable of umpolung:

-Enzymes which use TPP as a cofactor can catalyze umpolung reactivity, such as the decarboxylation of pyruvate.
+Enzymes which use this chemistry can catalyze umpolung reactivity, such as the decarboxylation of pyruvate:

-In the absence of TPP, the decarboxylation of pyruvate would result in the placement of a negative charge on the carbonyl carbon, which would run counter to the normal polarization of the carbon-oxygen double bond.
+In the absence of the carbene, the decarboxylation of pyruvate would result in the placement of a negative charge on the carbonyl carbon, which would run counter to the normal polarization of the carbon-oxygen double bond.